BaierlSimon/HelloWorld/README.md

 # HelloWorld
-This repository contains one of the worlds most usefull piece of software!
+This repository contains one of the worlds most useful piece of software!